leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

   > int setrlimit\(RLIMIT\_SIGPENDING, &rlim\); --&gt; create socket file descriptor --&gt; Mask off SIGIO and the signal you want to use \(which will result in the event to be queued\) --&gt;  invoke F\_SETOWN, F\_SETSIG, and set O\_ASYNC, O\_NONBLOCK. --&gt; use poll make sure no missing notification event ---&gt; after handling the data coming during we initial signal configuration via poll, get to normalized execution logic --&gt; use signalwait to detect I\/O event by rt-signal ---&gt; if receive SIGIO type event via signal hander, queue overflow occurs --&gt; flush events in queue --&gt; use poll to handle all of socket data --&gt; normalize execution and get back to rtsig await api

-1. A solution to avoid signal queue overflow is to all ow only one event per socket file descriptor in the signal queue.
+1. A solution to avoid signal queue overflow is to allow only one event per socket file descriptor in the signal queue.
   > \/_
   > Allow
   > only